jimleroux/TT-DCGAN/README.md

 git clone https://github.com/jimleroux/tensor_factorization.git
 ```

-To train the vanilla GAN, start by pretraining the weights with an autoencoder use:
+To train the GAN, start by pretraining the weights with an autoencoder use:

 ```bash
 python train_ae.py --add_the_config_file_you_want.json